orbit-love/github-actions-templates/README.md

 To use a workflow, please follow the integration-specific instructions.

+# Frequently Asked Questions

+* **Does this have anything to do with Orbit's GitHub Integration?** No - setting up community integrations using GitHub Actions is independent of the integration.
+We are essentially using GitHub Actions as a free host and scheduler of our code.
+* **Are there any requirements of the repository I put my .yml files in?** No - it can be called anything, and contain any other files.
+As long as your workflows are inside of the `.github/workflows` directory it can go in any repository.
+* **How much does it cost?** GitHub provides a generous but limited allowance for using GitHub Actions in private repositories which should be  plenty for most communities.
+If you are using a lot of GitHub Actions either from Orbit or elsewhere, consider making your repository public for unlimited free runs.
+[More info](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions#included-storage-and-minutes).
+* **Do I need to do any maintainence?** Once you set up a GitHub Actions workflow you shouldn't need to do much to it to keep it running.
+If you are ingesting very large amounts of data you may hit rate limits - check the logs of any failed executions if this happens for more information.
+GitHub also require some repository activity on the main branch every 60 days to keep actions running.
+You should receive an email 7 days before this with notice.
+[More info](https://github.community/t/no-notification-workflow-disabled-after-60-days/182169).

 # Contributing

 We :heart:  contributions!
 Please read the [Contribution Guidelines](.github/CONTRIBUTING.md) on how to get involved and submit your own 3rd party integration template.